Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

-We are committed to iterating and enhancing the game to maintain player engagement and satisfaction while ensuring an enjoyable experience for all players based on their feedback analysis.
+We are committed to iterating and enhancing the game to maintain player engagement and satisfaction while ensuring an enjoyable experience for all players based on user feedback analysis.

 **Post-launch Focus Areas:**
 1. **Onboarding Clarity**: Improve instructions for easy comprehension for new players.